-8 Tips for Safe Food Storage in Your Restaurant
+8 Tips for Safe Food Storage in Your Restaurant8 Tips for Safe Food Storage in Your Restaurant

 Food safety is a primary concern for every area of the commercial kitchen, including in the storage area.
 Here are eight ways food service operators can assure that food is stored safely: